Nevada County DUI Expungement Lawyer

-Expunging a DUI in Nevada County: Clearing Your Record
+Clearing a past DUI in Nevada County

 If you've finished probation on a past DUI, you may not have to carry it forever.
 California law lets many people set aside and dismiss a DUI conviction — a genuine fresh start for your job prospects, your peace of mind, and how you move through the world.
 It isn't automatic, and it isn't a magic eraser.
 But for the right case it's one of the most worthwhile things you can do once a DUI is behind you, and it's usually straightforward.
 Here's an honest account of what it can and can't do, the options if you're not quite eligible yet, and how I can help.